Wreath Macdonald operators: Wreath Macdonald functions

 \subsection{Cores and ribbons}

 Consider $\mu,\la\in\Y$ such that $\mu\subset \la$.
-The skew shape $\la/\mu:=D(\la)-D(\mu)$ is a $\mu$-addable and $\la$-removable $r$-ribbon if $|\la|-|\mu|=r$ and the set of boxes $\la/\mu$ is rookwise connected with at most one element on each southwest-northeast diagonal.
+The skew shape $\la/\mu:=D(\la)-D(\mu)$ is a $\mu$-addable and $\la$-removable $r$-ribbon if $|\la|-|\mu|=r$ and the set of boxes $\la/\mu$ is rookwise connected (i.e. any two boxes in $\la/\mu$ can be connected by a chain of horizontally and vertically adjacent boxes in $\la/\mu$) with at most one element on each southwest-northeast diagonal.
 Then an $r$-core is precisely a partition that has no removable $r$-ribbon.
 One way to obtain $\core(\mu)$ is to repeatedly remove (removable) $r$-ribbons starting with $\mu$ until an $r$-core is reached; by definition this is $\core(\mu)$.
 This is well-defined: one obtains the same $r$-core independently of the order of removal of $r$-ribbons.
 It is the same as moving the beads in the abacus to the left.